metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 ## Tue 20 Jun 2017 14:28:59 BST
 - should get to 60 today if I can.
 Might be hard
 - got to about 65; 10.5/24 pages done

+## Wed 21 Jun 2017 11:36:24 BST
+- need to get to 100 today if possible.
+- got to 90 so far, but power outage is the problem.
+Laptop battery is low ...